 CDL Training Requirements

-All applicants are required to complete an Enrollment Application, provide a copy of a valid driver’s license and a copy of a physical examination on a DOT form which is available at the School.
+All applicants are required to complete an Enrollment Application and provide a copy of a valid driver’s license.
 Students must be able to pass a drug screen if administered.
 Admission is open to high school graduates/GED (or those who complete an ability-to-benefit test).
-Applicants must possess a driving record free of current serious violations.
 Applicants who satisfy these criteria are asked to sign an Enrollment Agreement.

 Procedures for Enrolling at CDL Pros Truck Driving School